Admission & Auditions

-Interested students must submit a BFA application and schedule an audition/interview after completing the recommended coursework for Theatre Arts near the end of their freshman year.
+If you are interested in the Bachelor of Fine Arts degree, you must submit a BFA application and schedule an audition/interview after completing the recommended coursework for Theatre Arts near the end of your freshman year.
 In the first year the requirements for the BA/BS and the BFA are the same.
 The CPVA Academic Advisor will help schedule classes that will prepare you to audition/interview for the BFA program.

 If you are interested in becoming a Theatre Arts or Dance major, you must first apply and be accepted to Southern Utah University.
 Applications for admission to SUU are available through the Admissions Office.
 The Theatre Department does not have requirements to be admitted, however the Dance Program has special admission requirements which are explained below.